The Pendragon Cycle: Rise of the Merlin

-The Pendragon Cycle: Rise of the Merlin is an American historical fantasy television series created for DailyWire+.
-Based on the book series by Stephen R. Lawhead, the series is a retelling of Arthurian legend set in Roman-occupied England.
+The Pendragon Cycle: Rise of the Merlin is an American historical fantasy television series created by Bonfire Legend for DailyWire+.
+Based on the book series The Pendragon Cycle by Stephen R. Lawhead, namely the first two books Taliesin (1987) and Merlin (1988), the series is a retelling of Arthurian legend set in Roman Britain and especially its original milieu, Sub-Roman Britain.
+It premiered on January 22, 2026.
+Later in 2026 the series internationally premiered on Prime Video.